TheCSharpAcademy/CodeReviews.Console.Flashcards/README.md

 The initial Database creation SQL  has been added, but a database called Flashcards does need to be added to SQL server for the query to create the necessary tables

 ## Prerequisites
-.NET 8 SDK.
+* .NET 8 SDK
-An IDE (code editor) like Visual Studio or Visual Studio Code.
+* An IDE (code editor) like Visual Studio or Visual Studio Code.
-A database management tool (optional).
+* A database management tool (optional).

 ## Installation
 Clone the repository: